-Don’t forget a good pair of winter boots.
+Don’t forget a good pair of winter hiking boots.
 They must be warm, waterproof, and comfortable.
 Look for a pair of winter boots that matches your intended activity level.

 Making Camp in the Snow

-Winter camping involves camping on the snow.
+Winter camping often involves camping on the snow.

 With these factors in mind, it’s important to select a campsite that’s naturally guarded from the weather.
 In particular, look for a campsite with natural wind protection (group of trees, large rock, or hill).

 At the same time, keep an eye out for any potential dangers.
 The most hazardous are trees with limbs that are damaged or could otherwise fall (known as widow makers).